Delete Users

 Click the Add button to browse to your AD Domains and select the Domains you wish to scan for tombstone objects.
 Only the root domains will be listed without any OU containers e.g. …wizbangwidgets.com.
 Any synchronized HelpMaster users that match the tombstone objects in the selected domains will be removed (deleted) from HelpMaster.

-Deleted User OU Folders
+Deleted User OU/Group Folders

 Scan specific folders that contain “deleted” users